Terraform Infra workflows#

 - Labels and PR Merges: The workflow checks for the

 terraform/applylabel at the time the pull request is closed and merged.
 If the label is added too late (right before merging), GitHub’s event payload may not include it, and the apply step may not trigger.
-To ensure reliable automation, add the label before merging. - Environment Variables: The workflows rely on several environment variables for backend configuration (see your workflow YAML for details).
+To ensure reliable automation, add the label before merging. - Logs and Feedback: All Terraform output is posted as a PR comment and grouped in the Actions logs for easy review.

 For more details, see the workflow file at .github/workflows/terraform-plan-apply.yaml and the scripts in .github/scripts/.